How Much Solar Power do I Need to Run a Refrigerator?

 Once you have the energy requirements for your refrigerator, as well as any other electronics you plan on running with solar power, you can begin assembling an appropriate solar array.
 Selecting solar panels is actually fairly straightforward, especially when you already know your energy requirements.
 This is because solar panels are usually sold according to the amount of energy they produce in watts.

 However, given the fact that refrigerators are classed as large appliances and have relatively large power requirements, you would most likely be better off going with one or more 300W solar panels.
-If you are new to solar power, or you would just like to know more about 300W panels, we encourage you to read through our Complete Guide to 300 Watt Solar Panels, which will explain factors that influence 300W solar panel efficiency, the power output of a 300W panel, and recommended brands you should look out for.

 You can also shop our Entire Solar Panel Collection to find the exact solar panels you require for your specific power needs.
 We carry high-quality solar panels of all sizes from some of the best manufacturers in the entire solar industry.